Skip to main content

 Email Settings

-• On (recommended): Users must click a link in their email before accessing your app
+• Confirm email — When on, users must click a link in their email before they can use your app.
+Recommended.

 Phone Settings